 Ratp's score of 23 is lower than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, RATP reported a CO2e emissions intensity of approximately 0.0049 kg CO2e per passenger kilometre for its Île-de-France network.
-The company has set ambitious climate commitments, aiming for a 43% absolute reduction in greenhouse gas emissions by 2027, based on a 2019 baseline.
-This target encompasses Scope 1, 2, and 3 emissions, which include fuel and energy-related activities.
-RATP's commitment also includes ensuring that 70% of its suppliers, by spend, will have science-based targets by 2027.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global goal of limiting temperature rise to 1.5°C. RATP's focus on reducing emissions per passenger kilometre reflects its strategy to enhance sustainability within the transportation sector.
+In 2024, RATP, headquartered in France, reported a CO2e emissions intensity of approximately 0.0049 kg CO2e per passenger kilometre for its Île-de-France network.
+While specific total emissions data for the year is not disclosed, RATP has set ambitious climate commitments to significantly reduce its greenhouse gas emissions.
+RATP has committed to a 43% absolute reduction in Scope 1, 2, and 3 greenhouse gas emissions by 2027, using 2019 as the baseline year.
+This target translates to a 45% reduction per passenger kilometre, which includes emissions from fuel and energy-related activities.
+Additionally, RATP aims for 70% of its suppliers, based on spend for purchased goods and services and capital goods, to establish science-based targets by 2027.
+These commitments align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit temperature rise to 1.5°C. RATP's targets reflect a proactive approach to sustainability within the ground transportation sector, particularly in railroads.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.